Enola Holmes 2: Everything We Know About The Millie Bobby Brown Movie

 Harry Bradbeer, who has won Emmys for directing shows such as Killing Eve and Fleabag, will return to direct.
 Jack Thorne, who is known to have written teleplays like Harry Potter and the Cursed Child, will return to pen the story.

-Enola Holmes 2 Is Based On The Books, But It's Unconfirmed Which One
+Enola Holmes 2 Is Also Based On The Books

 The first Enola Holmes film is based on the book series of the same name, simply called The Enola Holmes Mysteries.
-Netflix itself confirmed on one of their Twitter pages that the upcoming film is going to be based on the books, but we do not know which one yet for sure.
+Netflix itself confirmed on Twitter that the upcoming film is going to be based on the books.
+And now, Deadline has confirmed exactly what the next movie is going to be about.

-For those who don’t know, the second book in the Enola Holmes Mysteries is titled The Case of the Left-Handed Lady, which tells the story of Enola trying to find Lady Cecily Alistair, who has seemingly disappeared from her bedroom.

-It would be standard practice to follow in the same direction as the books, however, that doesn’t mean that the film can’t play around with the stories a bit.
-The writer could choose to combine some of the tales or create a new one entirely.
-Due to plot details not yet being revealed, right now all we can do is speculate as to what Enola's next adventure might be.
-The game is truly afoot.
+According to the official logline from Netflix, Enola Holmes 2 will be set in England as Enola works with a client to find her missing sister amongst the “sinister factories” and “colorful music halls” of London, along with many other locations across the country.
+But, as the mystery begins to unfold, she discovers that the case of her client’s missing sister might just be the sign of a great “conspiracy” being at hand.
+It’s time for Enola - as well as Sherlock - to come back together and solve the case.

 Millie Bobby Brown Is Excited To Continue The Story In Enola Holmes 2

 It’s not a surprise that the main star is eager to get back to telling the great story of Enola Holmes.
-In Netflix’s announcement, Millie Bobby Brown, who has had plenty of starring roles in the last couple of years with hits like the Netflix show Stranger Things, and Godzilla vs. Kong, spoke about the upcoming sequel.
+In Netflix’s announcement, Millie Bobby Brown, who just came off of an impressive run in Stranger Things’ highly-regarded fourth season, spoke about her excitement for the film when it was first announced by Netflix.

-I can’t wait to collaborate again with my Enola Holmes family!
-Enola holds a special place in my heart – she’s strong, fearless, intelligent and brave.
-I look forward to fans seeing how her journey continues!

-It’s clear that Millie Bobby Brown is excited to move forward with this awesome sequel.
-Let’s hope within the next couple of months we start to hear some more news on the rest of the cast, and everyone else’s eagerness.
+It’s clear that Millie Bobby Brown is excited about working on this awesome sequel, and she more recently posted some of the photos that have been released with news about the film on her Instagram, further sharing her joy over the new film.

 Where The Enola Holmes Characters Left Off

-Since the film did come out back in September of 2020 (I know, it already feels like ages ago), let’s go over what happened with the characters of Enola Holmes.
+Since the film did come out back in September of 2020 (I know, it already feels like ages ago), let’s go over what happened with the characters of Enola Holmes during that ending.
 Enola herself said goodbye to her annoyance-turned-friend Tewkesbury after solving his family’s mystery, and followed clues that lead her to her mother, who explains that she had left to fight for equality amongst women and didn’t want to include her daughter.
 It’s a bittersweet reunion, but one that had to happen in order to solve the mystery.

 Sherlock and Enola, however, are a different story.
 Sherlock had left a cipher for Enola to solve, one that would lead her to a meeting spot where he would reveal he'd like to mentor her.
-However, Enola leaves a pinecone, referencing back to a conversation the two had earlier in the movie, indicating that she wants to on go her own path.
+However, Enola leaves a pinecone, referencing a conversation the two had earlier in the movie, indicating that she wants to go on her own path.
 And, he approves it once he places the pinecone back down, symbolizing his blessing.

-It seems that everyone is beginning to turn their own ways.
+It seems that everyone is beginning to go their own way.
 Enola decides to become a detective in her own right, a “finder of lost souls,” and wants to differentiate herself from her famous brother.
-However, if Sherlock is going to be reappearing in the sequel – and most likely some of their other family as well – I’m sure Enola’s paths will cross with them once more.
+However, with Sherlock appearing in the sequel – along with some of their other family as well – I’m sure Enola’s path will cross with theirs once more.
 In what way that will be is still unknown.
 Even so, I’m positive that as long as Enola has her head in the game, any case will be solved without much issue.
 She is a true detective, after all.

-While Enola Holmes 2 won’t be in any of the 2021 Netflix movies coming out this year, we can at least have this announcement to look forward to and to think of in the future.
-What are you the most excited for about this upcoming sequel?
+I am so excited for November to come around and I can tell you that when Enola Holmes 2 drops I’m going to be sitting on my couch with a nice mug of tea to watch this mystery unfold.
+The premiere can’t come quick enough.